Military retirement (United States): Blended Retirement System

 After years of fighting the Global War on Terror, the cost of military health care and retirement benefits were growing at a rate defense officials found concerning.
 In an era in which employers offered fewer traditional pensions, the military provided defined benefit retirement to service members who retired at an average age of 47 and younger, which was viewed by fiscal hawks as overly generous.
 Additionally, service members who failed to reach the 20-year vesting mark left the service with no accrued benefits, unlike the typical civilian.
-As a result, Congress instituted the most comprehensive reforms to military retirement in since World War I.
+As a result, Congress instituted the most comprehensive reforms to military retirement since World War I.

 With the backing of influential Senators such as John McCain, civilian and military leaders created a hybrid retirement system designed to leverage civilian investment vehicles to reduce costs.
 The National Defense Authorization Act for Fiscal Year 2016 created the "Blended Retirement System" (BRS), which combines a reduced defined benefit with an employer-matched contribution.
 Under the BRS, service members will still receive a defined benefit retirement payment after 20 years of service, at a reduced multiplier of 2.0% per year of service.
 The Defense Department contributes 1% of a member's base pay automatically, and will match service member contributions up to 5% of the base salary.
 These funds are managed within the pre-existing Thrift Savings Plan, and vest after two years of service, allowing separating service members who do not serve a full career to 'roll-over' earned benefits to their next civilian retirement plan.
 The Department of Defense estimates saving $2 billion per year from these reforms on the $150 billion currently spent on military retirement and healthcare.

-In August 2019, it was reported that about $224 million of the system's funding would be repurposed for President Donald Trump's proposed barrier between Mexico and the United States.